 Refunds of payments received by cash, check or money order will be paid by mailed check, to the payer of said payment.
 Payments made by Visa or MasterCard will be refunded to the same Visa or MasterCard account.
-Refunds will be processed within 45 days of withdrawal notification.
+Refunds, when due, are processed without requiring a request from the student within 45 days of cancellation or determination of withdrawal.

 Q: How may I request a copy of my transcript?

 A: To request a copy of your transcript for any previous Eastland-Fairfield full-time training programs, please fill out the Transcript Request Form.

 Q: What are the qualifications for becoming an instructor for Eastland-Fairfield Adult Training?

 A: Adult Training instructors must meet certification requirements set by the state of Ohio.
 In doing so, they receive a one-year certificate that enables them to teach at a particular school system.

 - Have a minimum of seven years experience in the area they will be teaching.

 - Provide proof of a negative TB test result. (if applicable)